Chart Color Schemes

 East Bunbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-East Bunbury's dwelling structure in 2016 comprised 77.6% houses and 22.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
-Home ownership in East Bunbury stood at 37.9%, with mortgaged dwellings at 31.4% and rented ones at 30.7%.
-The median monthly mortgage repayment was $1,470, lower than Non-Metro WA's average of $1,616.
-Median weekly rent in East Bunbury was $300, matching Non-Metro WA's figure but significantly below the national average of $375.
-Nationally, East Bunbury's mortgage repayments were lower at $1,470 compared to Australia's average of $1,863.
+East Bunbury's dwelling structure, as per the latest Census, consisted of 77.6% houses and 22.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro WA had 88.1% houses and 11.8% other dwellings.
+Home ownership in East Bunbury was at 37.9%, with mortgaged dwellings at 31.4% and rented ones at 30.7%.
+The median monthly mortgage repayment in the area was $1,470, below Non-Metro WA's average of $1,616.
+The median weekly rent figure was $300, matching Non-Metro WA's figure.
+Nationally, East Bunbury's mortgage repayments were significantly lower than Australia's average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing